Victor3DPetersson/Hail/README.md

 - [x] First draft Update cloud point data as a fluid for dynamic clouds
 - [x] Rewrite the fluid solver not after Sebastians video (Coding Adventure: Simulating Fluids) but this paper: Smoothed Particle Hydrodynamics.
 Techniques for the Physics Based Simulation of Fluids and Solids
 - [x] Compute shader support
-- [x] Texture views to have read only, write only and read write access to textures ( might need to add memory barriers for the reading)
+- [x] Texture views to have read only, write only and read write access to textures (might need to add memory barriers for the reading)
-- [] Sorting with a compute shader
+- [x] Sorting with a compute shader.
+- [x] liquid simulation on the GPU.
-- [] Update point cloud data with a compute pass and create a sdf texture each frame for all fluids
+- [] Create a sdf texture each frame for all fluids and use it to drive the visual effect.
+- [] Look over the Frame In Flight fences as the tutroial I followed was wrong.
+- [] Improve RadixSort to use a proper reduction for the shuffle step.
+- [] Look over all resources that are using frame in flight and remove uneccessary uses.
 - [] Angelscript, implement the language server protocol for SyntaxHighlighting in VS-Code.
 - [] Create a pipeline to create sprites render commands from AngelScript
 - [] Fix broken reloading of GPU resources and then remake hot reloading